ademoverflow/python-template/README.md

 - `.devcontainer`: folder used by vscode to configure `Dev Containers` extension
 - `.vscode`: folder used by vscode to configure your project's basic configuration.
-- `python_template`: where the magic happens
+- `src/python_template`: where the magic happens
 - `tests`: where the magic is tested (or at least, it's supposed to be tested.)

 And files:

 - `.dockerignore`: list of files and folders to ignore when building Docker images.
 - `.gitignore`: list of files and folders to ignore in git.
-- `docker-compose.yml`: mostly used for dev purpose, defines a simple service with your python_template.
+- `docker-compose.yml`: Defines python_template production service.
+- `docker-compose.dev.yml`: Defines python_template development service.
+Used for local development, and CI (to run code code quality checks).
+- `docker-compose.lambda.yml`: Defines python_template lambda service.
+Used for lambda deployment (if you use it).
-- `Dockerfile`: your service / library docker image, with multistage (development and production).
+- `Dockerfile`: your service / library docker image, with multistage (development, production and lambda).
-- `env.example`: an example env file for your project.
 - `Makefile`: `make` rules, mostly used for CI BUT usable also inside the dev container.
 - `pyproject.toml`, `poetry.toml`, `poetry.lock`: `poetry` files.
 - `README.md`: project documentation.